nbs2904/computer-vision/README.md

 -   [x] Relevant lane markings are highlighted on each _KITTI_ image
     -   The region of interest had to be adapted to the _KITTI_ camera perspective
     -   Edge detection is applied to _KITTI_ to detect lanes withouth any markings
+-   [x] Steps for increased performance
+    -   Region is transormed to a smaller image, reducing its size by a factor of 4
+    -   If enough white pixels are in close proximity to the previous polynomial, the sliding window technique is not applied.
+        Since the proximity is narrower than the sliding windows, fitting the polynomial is faster, increasing performance.
+    -   Calculations, which can be reused are performed at the beginning of a video and reused for each frame.
+Such as `transform_matrix` and `camera calibration`.

 ---